 Why is sight-counting in base-8 so easy?
 I have no idea, or any realistic way of finding out for sure!

-But forced to guess, I would wildly-extraopolate that it is mostly the natural ease of repeated divisions by two, and possibly the human subsidising limit on the side: subsidising is being able to tell at-a-glance (ie: without actually counting) how many of a thing is present in view.
+But forced to guess, I would wildly-extrapolate that it is mostly the natural ease of repeated divisions by two, and possibly the human subsidising limit on the side: subsidising is being able to tell at-a-glance (ie: without actually counting) how many of a thing is present in view.
 For humans, this tends to naturally max out at four items (though you can train yourself a bit higher with lots of practice).
 8 subdivisions is well above this, but there are only 4 subdivisions either side of a major mark, so you can stay within the subsidising range up or down from any major division mark.
 WARNING: Pure speculation!
 By a field non-expert, too!

 Other things I measure!